conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 Swift calls  -> platform C++ ABI -> compiled LunaSVG library
 ```

-The Swift compiler embeds Clang.
-With C++ interoperability enabled, Clang parses
+The Swift compiler uses Clang to parse LunaSVG's public headers and imports the
-the public headers and Swift represents supported declarations in its own type
+supported declarations into Swift.
+It then emits native calls that follow the
-system.
-The compiler then emits native calls that follow the target's C++ ABI,
+target's C++ ABI, and the linker resolves those calls against the library
-and the linker resolves those calls against the library provided by Conan.
+provided by Conan.

 This is why the header is only half of the dependency.
 Swift also needs a binary
 built for a compatible target, C++ standard library, ABI, and set of options.
 A